-• If possible, do not take the following medications for two (2) weeks prior to taking the specimen:

-Antibiotics, barium, mineral oil, kaopectate, etc.
+• If possible, do not take the following medications for two (2) weeks prior to taking the specimen: Antibiotics, barium, mineral oil, kaopectate, etc.

-- 1. Label both (the red and white -topped) containers with:
+- 1. Label both white top containers with:

-- · Your first and last name
+- Your first and last name

 - Your date of birth

 - Your health care number

 - Date and time of collection

 - 2. Record Date and time of collection on your Requisition forms.

+- 3. Empty your bladder (pee) completely.
+Please do not let urine touch the stool specimen.

-- 4. Collect stool onto a clean, disposable container. - Lift toilet set - Place plastic wrap or aluminum foil over toilet bowl. - Pass the stool onto the plastic wrap or foil.
+- 4. Collect stool onto a clean, disposable container.

+- Lift toilet set

+- Place plastic wrap or aluminum foil over toilet bowl.

+- Pass the stool onto the plastic wrap or foil.
 Avoid contamination with urine or water from bowl.